panosgt7/funny-quotes/README.md

 # funny-quotes

-> A Single-page Application that presents funny quotes, using Vue.js for the front-ent, Node.js for the back-end and Auth0 for authentication
+> A Single-page Application that presents funny quotes, using Vue.js for the front-end, Node.js for the back-end and Auth0 for authentication

 ## Build Setup